-More than 80,000 women in Ireland are waiting up to 18 weeks for smear test results because of severe backlogs and delays, new figures have shown.
+More than 80,000 women in Ireland are experiencing delays for cervical smear test results.
+They are having to wait up to 18 weeks for smear test results because of severe backlogs and delays, new figures have shown.

 Simon Coveney, the Irish tánaiste, apologised last week to the women affected by the delays on behalf of the government.
 He said that the turnaround time, which is normally between four to six weeks, was now longer than 18 weeks in some cases.
 More than 80,000 women are waiting for their results.